psionman/documentation/remote-access/vnc/README.md

 - Sign up for a RealVNC account [here](https://www.realvnc.com/raspberrypi/#sign-up): it's free and it only takes a few seconds.

-- On your Raspberry Pi, sign in to VNC Server using your new RealVNC account credentials:
+- On your Raspberry Pi, enter *vnclicensewiz*, sign in to VNC Server using your new RealVNC account credentials:

   ![VNC Server dialog showing sign in](images/vnc-server-cloud-dialog.png)